 Table 1.
-Parameters estimated by the multistate model of site occupancy by Mexican Spotted Owls in the US Forest Southwestern Region, 2014-2017.
+Parameters estimated by the multistate model of site occupancy by Mexican 1 Spotted Owls in the US Forest Southwestern Region, 2014-2018.

-Parameter 1 Definition ψ{it}^1 Probability that site i is occupied in year t regardless of Ψ{it} whether or not there is a pair of owls present ψ{it}^2 Conditional probability that site i contains a pair of owls, Ψ{it} given that is occupied in year t p^1{ij} Probability that occupancy is detected for site i during survey Pij j , given that the site does not contain a pair of owls p{ii}^2 Probability that occupancy is detected for site i during survey P{ij} j , given that the site contains a pair of owls S Probability that the pair of owls is detected in site i during $oldsymbol{\delta{ij}}$ survey j occupancy status and site occupancy probability for single owls.
+Parameter 1 Definition ψ^1{it} Probability that site i is occupied in year t regardless of whether or not there is a pair of owls present ψ{it}^2 Conditional probability that site i contains a pair of owls, given that is occupied in year t p{ij}^1 Probability that occupancy is detected for site i during survey j , given that the site does not contain a pair of owls p{ij}^2 Probability that occupancy is detected for site i during survey j , given that the site contains a pair of owls δ{ij} Probability that the pair of owls is detected in site i during survey j

+1 In some previous reports we used the parameter notation of MacKenzie et al. (2009); in this report we are using the notation of Nichols et al. (2007).

+We can also use the parameters estimated by the model to derive other occupancy parameters of interest such as site occupancy probability for pairs not contingent on occupancy status as well as the site occupancy probability for single owls.
 The unconditional probability that a site is occupied by a pair of owls for a given year is calculated as:

-$^{^{1}}$ In previous reports we used the parameter notation of MacKenzie et al. (2009); in this report we are using the notation of Nichols et al. (2007).

-We can also use the parameters estimated by the model to derive other occupancy parameters of interest such as site occupancy probability for pairs not contingent on

-$$\psi_i^{pair} = \psi_i^1 \psi_i^2.$$
+$$\psi{it}^{pair}=\psi{it}^1\psi{it}^2$$